 Abstract

 Sections on using spatial resampling to improve coding efficiency for video coding for machines have been included in JVET-AD2030 “Optimization of encoders and receiving systems for machine analysis of coded video content (draft 2)” at the conceptual level, but without providing any detail.
 This contribution proposes a spatial resampling algorithm and a spatial resampling software implementation for inclusion in JVET-AD2030.
-The proposed algorithm can achieve 5.99% and 5.45% average Pareto BD-rate improvements for random access (RA) and all intra (AI) configurations for SFU-HW dataset under the common test conditions for optimization of encoders and receiving systems for machine analysis of coded video content as defined in JVET-AD2031.
+The proposed algorithm can achieve 6.95%, 6.56% and 5.78% average Pareto BD-rate improvements for random access (RA), all intra (AI) and low delay (LD) configurations for SFU-HW dataset under the common test conditions for optimization of encoders and receiving systems for machine analysis of coded video content as defined in JVET-AD2031.
 The proposed method is only activated for larger resolution sequences, where the gains can reach as high as 13.16% and 64.65%.

 Spatial resampling algorithm